How Will You do Lent 2026?

 Read the Scripture - Ponder the Reflections - Think & Pray - Act

-Books will be available in the Gathering Space
+Books are currently available in the Gathering Space @ St. Vincent.

 Brought to you by the STVDP Discipleship Committee